San Fernando Valley Domestic Violence Attorney

 After a person has been charged, it is always in his/her best interest to speak with a qualified domestic violence attorney who has experience handling these types of cases.
 A lawyer can carefully evaluate the person’s case, protect the person’s individual rights, and provide valuable advice throughout the legal process.

-Do not waste any valuable time and call our firm to set up a free case consultation with a Van Nuys, CA domestic violence attorney.
+Do not waste any valuable time and call our firm to set up a free case consultation with a Los Angeles domestic violence attorney.
 We will sit down with you and discuss all your available options.